-Our research program ranks second nationally among all urology departments for National Institutes of Health funding, with amounts totaling more than $6.8 million.
-Our multi-dimensional, interactive and highly transformative approach to research provides the foundation for the department's strong research standing.
+Our research program is ranked third nationally among all urology departments for National Institutes of Health Funding.
+Our multidimensional, highly transformative approach aims to translate scientific discoveries into impactful medical solutions for patients.

 Areas of Research

 Conducting research to help advance men’s health in the fields of male reproductive medicine, sexual medicine and surgery.

 Analyzing the management and outcomes of patients born with congenital anomalies of the genitourinary system.